 Most people have muscle pain from time to time.
-But myofascial pain is a kind of ongoing or longer-lasting pain that can affect the connective tissue (fascia) of a muscle or group of muscles.
+But chronic myofascial pain is a kind of ongoing or longer-lasting pain that can affect the connective tissue (fascia) of a muscle or group of muscles.
 With myofascial pain, there are areas called trigger points.
 Trigger points are usually in fascia or in a tight muscle.

 Myofascial pain often goes away with treatment.

-The main symptom of myofascial pain syndrome is ongoing or longer-lasting muscle pain, in areas such as the low back, neck, shoulders, and chest.
+The main symptom of chronic myofascial pain is ongoing or longer-lasting muscle pain, in areas such as the low back, neck, shoulders, and chest.
 You might feel the pain or the pain may get worse when you press on a trigger point.
 The muscle may be swollen or hard—you may hear it called a "taut band" of muscle or "knot" in the muscle.
 Symptoms of myofascial pain may include:

 The doctor will also give you a physical exam.
 He or she will press on different areas to see if the pressure causes pain.